 If your blog is full of craps (low-grade contents), shorter posts, irregular publications, and useless keywords, you need to deliver your full attention to it.
 Revise your site, make new plans, and give the best effort.

-Longer blog posts have a dominant impact over Google as well as the readers as they provide with enough supportive and informative materials.
+Longer blog posts have a dominant impact on Google as well as the readers as they provide with enough supportive and informative materials.
 People’s queries can get satisfied with such in-depth posts.

 17. Giving no attention to SEO

 SEO is the fuel that helps running your blog’s engine.
 If you can do it precisely, nobody can stand between you and success.
 Overlooking SEO even with the affiliate promotion will give you an unwanted result.

 The most significant part of the SEO is working with on-page optimization.
 It will bring you benefits from organic SERPs and keep your site guarded against the penalty (if there’s no wrong from the sites who are linking to you).